CIOSC/CAS-Digital-Credentials/scheme/references.md

 # References
 Link to relevant references.
-These references are provided for informative purposes only.
+All references are provided without warrant or endorsement and are intended for informative purposes only.

 ## Conformity Assesment